 I grew up in the age of digital photography, which is not to say digital cameras, but rather, by the time I was taking photos with artistic intent, there were film development labs which would scan your negatives to a CD.
-A complete technophile at the time, the photo prints that came back with each developed roll seemed as pointless as a stack of flyers — I looked at them awkwardly, out of obligation, then threw them away.
+A complete technophile at the time, I tended to see the photo prints that came back with each developed roll as pointless as a stack of flyers -- I looked at them awkwardly, out of obligation, then threw them away.

 Yet, after recently rediscovering some of my old 35mm negatives that were sitting in storage and having them re-scanned at a drugstore to see what was on them, I couldn’t help but notice: